-What is a Drug Half-Life?
+What Is Drug Half-Life?

 The half-life of a drug is the time it takes for the amount of drug in the body to decrease by half.
 This is a measure of how quickly the body metabolizes and eliminates the drug.